 A single-car accident can cause significant damage to the vehicle and, more importantly, to the people involved.
 Therefore, when you are in a car accident, it is important to understand your rights and what to do afterward.

-An experienced attorney can help you understand your rights and options, guide you through the legal process, and represent you in negotiations or court proceedings.
+An experienced car accident attorney can help you understand your rights and options, guide you through the legal process, and represent you in negotiations or court proceedings.
 In addition, they will work to get you a fair settlement for your injuries and other losses.

 At The Fran Haasch Law Group, we have years of experience helping car accident victims get the money they need to rebuild their lives.
 We know how to fight for our clients, and we will do everything possible to get you the compensation you deserve.
 Contact us today for a free case review.